-Now, let's say you want to create a report that displays a list of contacts for a specified company, and you that report to appear in the Word Reports library.
+Now, let's say you want to create a report that displays a list of contacts for a specified company, and you want that report to appear in the Word Reports library.
 Here's how you do it.

 1. First, create a Word document that you will later use as a template for a JungleDocs rule.
-In the document, use a GetView() function and specify the Contacts list and the Filtered view as parameters: GetView("Contacts";"Filtered").
+In the document, use the GetView() function and specify the Contacts list and the Filtered view as parameters: GetView("Contacts";"Filtered").

-2. Create the Filtered view itself in the Contacts list and set a filter on a Company column.
+2. Create the Filtered view itself in the Contacts list and set a filter on the Company column.
 In view settings, a value in the Company column must be equal to the Company column in the Word Reports library.

 3. In the Companies list, select a company, then open JungleDocs and create a new From Existing rule.

 4. Give your rule a name (in our case it's Company Contacts) and set the Word Reports library as a target location (that's where reports will be saved).